codefox-inc/sparkn-contracts/test/README.md

 - `deployProxyAndDistributeBySignature`

-  - created a common signature creating function: `createDataBySignature`
+  - created a common signature creating function: `createSignatureByASigner`
   - check if signer can be recovered from the signature
   - check if signer2 can be recovered from the signature
   - if signature is wrong and recovered address is not right then revert
   - if signature is right but contest is not registered then revert
+  - if digest is wrong then revert
   - if signature is right but contest is not expired then revert
   - if signature is right but implementation is wrong then revert
-  - if signature is right but organizer is wrong then revert
+  - if signature is right but organizer argument is wrong then revert
   - `testIfAllConditionsMetThenSucceeds`: if all conditions are met, then it succeeds

 - `getProxyAddress`

   - check if the returned proxy address is not zero address
   - check if the returned calculated proxy addresses matches the real ones.

+- `deployProxyAndDistributeBySignature`

+  This is for smart contract wallet using EIP1271

+  - check if signer can be recovered from the signature
+  - check if signer2 can be recovered from the signature
+  - if signature is wrong and recovered address is not right then revert
+  - if signature is right but contest is not registered then revert
+  - if signature is right but implementation is wrong then revert
+  - if conditions met then succeeds

 #### `ProxyTest.t.sol`